miniwinwm/BluePillDemo/BluePillDemo_SIM800L_MQTT_FreeRTOS_Website/readme.txt

 LED as required.
 If the potentiometer is turned to maximum and the push button pressed simultaneously the loop exits.
-There's no error checking, pings to prevent the broker timing out and disconnecting or attempts to reconnect on disconnect in oreder to keep it simple.
+There's no error checking, pings to prevent the broker timing out and disconnecting or attempts to reconnect on disconnect in order to keep it simple.
 Messages are displayed on UART2 at 115.2 kbaud the same as other SIM800L projects.

 The html file can be run locally or on a webserver.
 It can even be run in